Skip to main content

 How is the location?

-The Brook Street address is excellent for Mayfair shopping, central meetings, galleries, and high-end restaurants.
+The Brook Street address is excellent for Mayfair shopping, central meetings, galleries, high-end restaurants.
 It is a strong base if the trip is built around central London rather than East London nightlife.

 How is the dining?